apiato/apiato/docs/_docs/miscellaneous/faq.md

       - iOS   // < iPhone App code
 ```

 However, apiato does support serving HTML from within.
-So only of you prefer, you can serve HTML from apiato directly same as you are serving the API.
+So only of you prefer, you can serve HTML from apiato directly same as serving the API.

 In this case the code will live in: